dschoepel/NestOnOpenhab/README.md

 **2.** The Nest Device Access binding is under development.
 It has been tested with thermostats; other API supported devices (camera and doorbell) are implemented but still require additional testing.

 **3.** The good news is that there is a plan to port this binding to OpenHAB 3.
-Until this is complete, these instructions assume you will install this binding in a stable V2 release of openHAB.
+Until this is complete, these instructions assume you will install the NestDeviceAccess binding in a stable V2 release of openHAB.

+**4.** Finally some basic assumptions to be sure you are prepared to move forward:
+- Strongly recommend you have an environment you can test with
+  - You have a basic understanding of how to read the logs, debug and help test/troubleshoot
+- Basic understanding of linux command line interface (CLI)
+  - Ability to execute commands on your system
+  - Setting up the SDM API requires you to execute Curl commands to retrieve/refresh authorization keys and tokens
+  - You will want to execute Curl commands to test access to your enabled devices and view their settings

 ### Markdown